Why Identity Has Become the Primary Attack Surface

 - Password anomalies

-- Privilege escalation
+- Privilege escalation within Entra, Okta, or AWS IAM

 - Delegated access misuse

-- Mailbox takeover and abuse
+- Mailbox takeover and forwarding rule abuse

-- Token replay
+- Token replay and refresh-token theft

-- Suspicious admin activity
+- Suspicious admin activity across control planes

 - Service principal misuse

-- OAuth application abuse
+- OAuth application abuse (still badly underwatched in most environments)

-Privilege is often closer than it appears
+Privilege is usually closer than it looks

-- An account with delegated admin rights
+- An account with delegated admin rights in a specific scope

-- A user with approval power over access
+- A user with approval power over access requests

 - An integration with elevated downstream permissions